chendry/LSY201/README.md

 I've tried to mirror the
 [LSY201 documentation](http://www.linksprite.com/upload/file/1291522825.pdf)
-closely and have not added any additional behavior on top of what is documented there.
+very closely.
+Specifically, I have tried to avoid adding any extra behavior on top of what is documented there.

 ## Usage

 Create a LSY201 instance and call `setSerial` to give a it stream object configured for the camera.
-In the following example, it is assumed that the TX and RX pins of the camera are attached to pins 2 and 3 respectively on the
+This example assumes that the TX and RX pins of the camera are attached to pins 2 and 3 respectively of the Arduino:
-Arduino:

     SoftwareSerial camera_serial(2, 3);
     camera_serial.begin(38400);  /* LSY201's default baud */